le-chartreux/modern-python/tutorial/project-initialization/configuration.md

 "Bug Tracker" = "https://github.com/YOUR_USERNAME/YOUR_PROJECT/issues"
 ```

-For now, the most interesting part of the `pyproject.toml` is the `script` section.
+The most interesting part of the `pyproject.toml` at this stage is the `script` subsection.
-As its name suggest, it's where you will define the entry points of your application, and so the commands the user will be able to run.
+As the name suggests, this is where you define the entry points for your application, which are the commands users will run.
-To allow your user to run the `cleather` command, add the following to your `pyproject.toml`.
+To allow users to run the `cleather` command, add the following to your `pyproject.toml`:

 ```toml
 [project.scripts]